-The price tag of a brand-new car is merely the tip of the iceberg in terms of car-ownership costs.
-Just because you have the money to buy it now doesn’t mean you can afford to cover all eventual expenses in the long run.
+The price tag of a brand-new ride is merely the tip of the iceberg in terms of car expenses.
+Just because you have the money to buy it now doesn’t mean you can afford to cover all ownership expenses in the long run.
 First-time buyers should be well aware of this before they pull the trigger.

 You have to pay for preventive maintenance service (PMS) regularly, and that doesn’t exactly come cheap.
 There’s also motor-vehicle registration (every year after the first three years) with the Land Transportation Office as well as insurance.
 If you’re lucky, you won’t have to shoulder any major repairs over the first few years of ownership.
 Emphasis on “if you’re lucky.”